 - There are many different kinds of brain tumour

-- They can grow in the brain and spinal cord, and can be benign (not cancer) or malignant (cancer)
+- They can grow in the brain and spinal cord and are given a ‘grade’

-- Brain tumours are usually diagnosed with a combination of blood tests, scans and biopsies, depending on what kind they think you might have
+- Brain tumours are usually diagnosed with a combination of neurological examinations, scans and a biopsy

 - Surgery, chemotherapy and radiotherapy are the main treatments for brain tumours.

 There are a lot of different types of brain tumour, they can occur in the brain and spinal cord.
 The spinal cord is the group of nerves that run from your brain down your back.
 It is surrounded by the bones in your spine.

 Brain tumours are given a ‘grade’ between one and four.
 Grade one and two tumours are called ‘low grade’ and grade three and four tumours are called ‘high grade’.

 You can find out more about the different types of brain tumours and how ‘grading’ works on the Brain Tumour Charity website.
 If you have any questions about your own specific diagnosis you can always speak to your care team.

 What are the symptoms of a brain tumour?

 Common signs of a tumour in your brain can be:

 - Feeling sick or drowsy